stephenbuck/skillbase/docs/backend/member/design.md

 **Design:**

+The member service is responsible for managing users, groups, and achievements.
+Users represent member profiles.
+Users can be members of Groups.
+Achievements are associated with a user.

-The member service implements member profiles itself, but delegates to a third-party IAM for authentication, authorization, and JWT.
+The member service delegates some of its functionality to a third-party IAM (e.g. Keycloak) for authentication, authorization, and JWT tokens.

 **Domain Entities:**

+* MemberAchievement
 * MemberGroup
+* MemberProcess
 * MemberUser

 **Domain Events:**